The International Day of Awareness of Food Loss and Waste

 Private Sector

-The private sector has a key role to play in imprinting dynamism and accelerating change in food systems, and can benefit from action as FLW reduction brings economic development and contributes to positive indicators in employment, productivity and sustainability.
-To do so, they can:
+The private sector has a key role to play in imprinting dynamism and accelerating change in food systems.
+It can also benefit from food loss and waste reduction, as it was proven to bring economic development and contribute to positive indicators in employment, productivity and sustainability.
+They can:

 -